tbedford/Notes/README.md

 here until I find a better place for them.
 I hope to have a website up and running soon where a lot of this stuff can go.

+## RTOS course notes

+1) Super loop
+- Determinism (no)
+- Responsiveness (variable)
+- Polling periodicity - (variable: for loops, conditionals)

+2) Foreground / background
+- superloop + interrupts
+- determinism affected by interrupts

+3) RTOS
+- deadlines (hard, form, soft)
+- bounded response time to events
+- kernel
+  - objects (data types)
+  - services (functions)
+  - scheduler
+    - algorithm
+    - dispatcher
+      - task context switching

+kernel
+- co-operative
+- pre-emptive
+  - low priority task can be pre-empted and a higher-priority task scheduled

+Without RTOS you can end up with:
+- excessive polling (can be alleviated with loop counters for multi-rate cycling)
+- busy waiting (waiting for some operation to complete - everything stops at this point)

+Micrium
+uC/OS-II
+- 255 tasks - no two tasks can have the same priority
+-

 ## ISO dates on command line

 Getting an ISO-8601 date/time: